Possessive: From nouns

-In some languages, possessives are formed from nouns or noun phrases.
-In English, this is done using the ending -'s, as in Jane's, heaven's, the boy's, those men's, or sometimes just an apostrophe, as in workers', Jesus', the soldiers'.
+In some languages, possessives can be formed from nouns or nominal phrases.
+In English, this is done using the ending -'s, as in Jane's, heaven's, the boy's, those young men's, or sometimes just an apostrophe, as in workers', Jesus', the soldiers'.
 Note that the ending can be added at the end of a noun phrase even when the phrase does not end with its head noun, as in the king of England's; this property inclines many linguists towards the view that the ending is a clitic rather than a case ending (see below, and further at English possessive).

 In languages that have a genitive case, the genitive form of a noun may sometimes be used as a possessive (as in German Karls Haus "Karl's house").
 Languages such as Japanese and Chinese form possessive constructions with nouns using possessive particles, in the same way as described for pronouns above.
-An example from Japanese is neko no iro ("the cat's color"), where neko means "cat", no is the particle, and iro means "color".
+An example from Japanese is:

 In other languages, noun possessives must be formed periphrastically, as in French la plume de ma tante ("my aunt's pen", literally "the pen of my aunt").
 In Hungarian, the construction Mária háza is used ("Maria's house", literally "Maria her house", where the final -a in háza is the possessive suffix meaning "her").
 The possessor noun can carry an additional dative marker, in which case an article appears before the noun.
-For example, "Peter's house" may be translated either as Péter háza (literally "Peter his-house"), or Péternek a háza ("of-Peter the his-house").
+For example, "Peter's house" may be translated either as: